 To do this, education must be firm, consistent, and offered early.

-This doggie will be able to make himself heard if he does not get what he wants, if he is very excited or if he is bored.
-This trait of his personality may however vary according to the education he has received, the attitude of his masters, and also the right response to his needs.
+This doggie will be able to make himself heard if he does not get what he wants or if he is very excited or bored.
+This personality trait may vary according to the education he has received, the attitude of his masters, and the proper response to his needs.

 Destroyer: Very active and dynamic, if he is not sufficiently stimulated, the Australian Shepherd could then be destructive to compensate for his lack of energy.

 Moreover, having little appreciation for solitude, Fido could occupy his time and manage his frustration by chewing on everything that comes his way.

 Here again, good education and a response adapted to the expenditure needs of this sheepdog will make it possible to reduce or even eliminate the destruction problems.